 The Los Angeles location for the BA in film with a concentration in filmmaking practices accepts transfer students with an associate degree in film or media production from California community colleges, beginning fall 2022.

 All students are required to meet general university admission requirements:

 Find and apply for relevant scholarships.

 ASU has many financial aid options.
 Almost everyone, regardless of income, can qualify for some form of financial aid.
 In fact, more than 70 percent of all ASU students receive some form of financial assistance every year.

-The filmmaking practices concentration provides preprofessional students with the knowledge and experience to prepare them for entry-level positions in media and entertainment production; producing; public relations, marketing and management; or to enter advanced graduate-level education.
+The filmmaking practices concentration provides preprofessional students with the knowledge and experience that prepare them for entry-level positions in media and entertainment production; producing; public relations, marketing and management; and for advanced graduate-level education.
 Screenwriting allows students to develop a diverse and unique writing portfolio and an understanding of the creative and professional skills required to establish and maintain a successful career as a writer.

 Students who complete this degree program may be prepared for the following careers.
 Advanced degrees or certifications may be required for academic or clinical positions.
 Career examples include but are not limited to:

 |Special Effects Artists and Animators||4.1%||$77,700|

 |Art, Drama, and Music Teachers, Postsecondary||5.6%||$69,690|